 Her work deals with the aftermath of cultural genocide.
 The 2017 installation and performance piece This Time Will be Different, created in collaboration with Émilie Monnet, denounced the status quo of the Canadian government’s discourse regarding First Nations and criticized the “national reconciliation industry”.

-The intimate sound installation and performance piece Phantom stills & vibrations (2018), created in collaboration with Stefan Petersen invites the spectator into the reality of the former Pelican Falls Indian Residential School near Sioux Lookout, Ontario.
+The intimate sound installation and performance piece Phantom stills & vibrations (2018), created in collaboration with Stefan Petersen is an immersive experience.
+The exhibit stirs, disturbs, leads to reflection and meditation.
+A reminder of the repercussions of trauma passed on from generation to generation from the former Pelican Falls Indian Residential School near Sioux Lookout, Ontario.
 Three generations of her family were forcibly sent to the school.
-Kramer continues her denunciation of hidden realities.

 I work with my gut, a hollowing feeling in my gut, I fill what has been empty, I fill it with sound.
 Raw sound of movement, breath, sweat and warmth.
 It is within my artistic process that I have further connected to my Aboriginal roots.
 I work with storytelling within my creative process as a way of exploring how the mapping of stories from my family’s history resonates in the body and how it can be transferred symbolically in my work connecting to the past, present and future.